gem5bootcamp/lps2024/slides/03-Developing-gem5-models/04-ports.md

 void InspectorGaget::scheduleNextRespSendEvent(Tick when);
 ```

-To find the definition for all these functions please look at the [complete version](/materials/03-Developing-gem5-models/04-ports/step-1/src/bootcamp/inspector-gadget/inspector_gadget.cc) of `inspector_gadget.cc`.
+To find the definition for all these functions please look at the [complete version](../../materials/03-Developing-gem5-models/04-ports/step-1/src/bootcamp/inspector-gadget/inspector_gadget.cc) of `inspector_gadget.cc`.
 You can search for `Too-Much-Code` to find these functions.

 ---

 ## InspectorGadget::InspectorGadget

 Now, what we have to do is define the constructor of `InspectorGadget`.
-To do it add the following code under `namespace gem5` in `src/bootcamp/inspector-gadget/inspector_gadget.cc`.
+To do it add the following code to `inspector_gadget.cc`:

 ```cpp
 InspectorGadget::InspectorGadget(const InspectorGadgetParams& params):